modemu2k 0.2.4

 Feed a Hayes AT command string to the modem.

 Intended for one-shot configuration commands (S-register sets, mode toggles, etc.).
-Action commands like ATD/ATO are recognised by the lexer but do not drive a connection from this entry point; use m2k_dial() / m2k_online() for those.
+Action commands like ATD/ATO/ATA are recognised by the lexer but do not drive a connection from this entry point; feed them through the CMD-mode line buffer instead (see

 Parameters